Server

 Virtualization and Beyond

 In the early days of computing, a single server could be used to provide data to a client resource.
-Things developed naturally so that a single server could serve several clients and one client could communicate with several servers.
-These days server technology has advanced so that multiple servers can be placed on a single physical servers using hypervisors.
+Eventually, a single server could serve several clients and one client could communicate with several servers.
+These days server technology has advanced so that multiple servers can be placed on a single physical server using hypervisors.
 The ability to host multiple servers on a single device is known as virtualization, and has led to exponential leaps in computing power, and efficiency in application deployment.